Our Vision, Mission and Values

 - We believe in maintaining and expanding our statewide presence.

-Founded in 1994, Fair Wisconsin, Inc. is a 501(c)(4) organization with a mission to protect and advance the civil rights of LGBT people through electoral involvement and direct legislative advocacy.
+Founded in 1994, Fair Wisconsin, Inc. is a 501(c)(4) organization with a mission to protect and advance the civil rights of LGBTQ people through electoral involvement and direct legislative advocacy.
 In 2007, Fair Wisconsin PAC, a political action committee, was launched with the purpose of electing pro-fairness individuals at the state and local level.

 In 2006, Fair Wisconsin organized a massive effort and diverse coalition to fight Wisconsin’s constitutional amendment banning marriage equality and civil unions.
 We educated hundreds of thousands of citizens about the dangerous effects of the amendment, built a statewide sustainable grassroots infrastructure and developed relationships with key elected officials around the state.
-Unfortunately the amendment passed, but the foundation we built during the campaign in every community in the state left us in a strong position to accomplish our ultimate goal of equality for LGBT Wisconsinites.
+Unfortunately the amendment passed, but the foundation we built during the campaign in every community in the state left us in a strong position to accomplish our ultimate goal of equality for LGBTQ Wisconsinites.

 In 2009, we built another coalition with our national and regional allies to protect domestic partners.
 Wisconsin became the first state in the Midwest to protect same-sex couples via legislation and made us the first state with an existing constitutional amendment banning both marriage equality and civil unions to enact domestic partnerships.